NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains

 The second scenario (\numcircledmod{6}), however, may take longer to heal.
-In the case where the fragment holding a chain with $t'$ happens to have the majority of correct processes, then it is likely that this chain will tend to grow faster than the chain with $t$.
-This implies that the chances of the above-mentioned merging with the $t'$ chain will quickly drop to a negligible probability, which would tend to produce a permanent fragmentation.
+In this case, the fragment holding a chain with $t'$ happens to have the majority of correct processes.
+Therefore, it is likely that this chain will tend to grow faster than the chain with $t$.
+This is where the $C$ bound on $RRS$ becomes useful.
+The fragment holding a chain with $t$ will accept the chain with $t'$ as soon as it becomes suffixed by $C$ blocks, which heals the fragmentation attack.
+It should be noted that, in the scenario we are considering, no correct process has promised $t$.
+Therefore, the system of correct processes can safely converge towards committing $t'$ and, thus, discard $t$.

-\name prevents the possibility of a permanent fragmentation by employing a \emph{C-bounded} deterministic BBP commit.
-Algorithm \ref{alg:slowpath} presents this method, which we explain next.

-The method is based on a notion that we call the \emph{required replacement suffix (RRS)} for a transaction $t$ on some process $p$, or simply $RRS_p(t)$.
-In its simplest formulation (ln. \ref{alg:slowpath:rsssimple}), $RRS_p(t)$ is $C$ for those transactions which $p$ has aged to at least $AT-2$ (i.e., the age that makes $p$ engage in the deterministic BBP commit of a transaction); and 0 otherwise.

-When a process $p$ receives a new chain that contains some transaction $t’$ that conflicts with a transaction $t$ that $p$ has seen before, the decision about whether to accept the conflicting chain is driven by the current value of $RSS_p(t)$.
-More precisely, the conflicting chain is only accepted if the block containing $t’$ is suffixed by at least $RSS_p(t)$ blocks (ln. \ref{alg:slowpath:rsscondition}).

-In practice, this condition has no effect when $t$ has not yet aged up to $AT-2$ (hence, $RSS_p(t)=0$).
-Otherwise, it means that $p$ had already engaged in a deterministic BBP commit of $t$ (thus, $RSS_p(t)=C$) and, as such, $p$ will reject any chain that contains any double-spend $t'$ \emph{except} if the block with $t'$ is followed by at least $C$ blocks in that chain -- i.e., $t'$ is committed.
-In this case, such process will accept the chain containing $t'$ and, consequently, promise+commit $t'$ and discard $t$.
-Consequently, the C-bounded policy ensures that, in this worst-case scenario, the fragmentation is healed after $C$ blocks are generated.

-Finally, we remark that adopting a C-bound deterministic BBP commit approach (instead of an unbounded approach) still ensures that \name handles the first fragmentation scenario (\numcircledmod{5}) robustly.
-Recall the assumption behind the persistence property of BBP: the probability that Byzantine processes are able to generate a fork $C$-blocks long (relatively to the main chain) faster than the correct processes is arbitrarily low.
-Further, consider the first fragmentation scenario where a correct process $p_A$ promises $t$ while correct process $p_B$ with $age_{p_2}(t)=2$ engaged in a C-bounded deterministic BBP commit of $t$.
-Now, let us suppose, per impossible, that, before BBP commits $t$, $p_B$ accepts a chain where $t'$ (a double-spending of $t$) is suffixed by $C$ blocks -- therefore not only $p_B$ would commit $t'$, but would also withdraw its contribution to the deterministic BBP commit of $t$.
-However, for such a chain containing $t'$ to exist, it must have been generated by Byzantine processes, which contradicts our initial assumption.